-WCIH Art students will be inspired by opportunities to make discoveries and adopt a 'what if' approach, using a broadening range of mediums and processes.
+Wellington Art pupils will be inspired by opportunities to make discoveries and adopt a 'what if' approach, using a broadening range of mediums and processes.
 Through research, experimentation, recording their environment and the world around them, they will be equipped to communicate through creative individual and personal outcomes; generating an increasing enjoyment and interest.